TeaSkittle/Check-Yourself/README.md

 Then add this string to file in the resources folder "Problems.txt", and now it has been added to the game.
 To play the problem find the linenumber where it was added ( Problems.txt ) and go to that problem number in the game.

+## Jumping to other puzzles

+- To go to a specific problem number, edit the int value to the problem number in Current.txt
+- To reset the game, change the int value in Current.txt to: 1